 Dietitians are one of a number of health professions regulated by the 16 Regulatory Authorities established under the Health Practitioners Competence Assurance Act 2003 (HPCA Act).

-In order to practise as a Dietitian in New Zealand it is necessary to:
+In order to practice as a Dietitian in New Zealand it is necessary to:

 - be registered by the Dietitians Board; and